itsme-Aditya/SPPU-SE-2019-Pattern-SEM4-DSAL-Codes/README.md

 # SPPU-SE-2019-Pattern-SEM4-DSAL-Codes
-This repository contains all the necessary codes for second year sem 4 computer engineering 2019 pattern Data Structures and Algorithms Laboratory
+This repository contains all the necessary codes for second year sem 4 COMPUTER ENGINEERING 2019 pattern Data Structures and Algorithms Laboratory